BwayCer/envtree/looseLeaf/cygwin-install.md

   * openssh: The OpenSSH server and client programs
   * ping: A basic network tool to test IP network connectivity
   * procps-ng: System and process monitoring utilities
+  * psmisc: Utilities for managing processes on your system
   * python3: Meta-package for Python 3 default version
   * python37: Py3K language interpreter
   * tmux: Terminal multiplexer